-A popular piece of mine from EnlightenNext Issue 35 (January-March 2007), “A Brief History of Evolutionary Spirituality” has been cited in books, used in at least one college course, and remains an insightful guide to the true origins of Darwin’s evolutionary thinking—as well as to the future of humanity’s spiritual aspirations.
+A popular piece of mine from EnlightenNext Issue 35 (January-March 2007), “A Brief History of Evolutionary Spirituality” has been cited in books, used in at least one college course, and remains an insightful guide to the true origins of Darwin’s evolutionary thinking—as well as to the possible future of humanity’s spiritual aspirations.
 Download PDF »

 A Brief History of Evolutionary Spirituality